wikimedia/operations-debs-trafficserver/doc/admin/monitoring-traffic.en.rst

 For example, the following command displays the document hit rate for the Traffic Server node:::

-     traffic_line -r proxy.node.http.cache_hit_ratio
+     traffic_line -r proxy.node.cache_hit_ratio

 If the Traffic Server ``bin`` directory is not in your path, then prepend the Traffic Line command with ``./`` (for example:
 :option:`traffic_line -r` ``variable``).

 ..
-XXX: We're missing docs on how to use tstop here.
+XXX: We're missing docs on how to use traffic_top here.